KUMBAKONAM

 The Swetha Vinayagar

 Venkata’s reverie takes him to the streets of Kumbakonam when he was just a little boy.
 Here processions from various temples filled him with joy.
 On one such procession is carried the Swetha Vinayagar from Thiruvalanchuli, Kabartheeswarar temple.
-This Vinayagar is white as foam made during the ‘churning of ocean’ - ‘samudra manthan’.
+This Vinayagar is white as foam made during the ‘churning of ocean’ or ‘samudra manthan’.

 Adi Kumbeshwara